yahya-ben/mplug2-vp-for-nriqa/README.md

 python tester.py
 ```

-Modify the config path and checkpoint path in `tester.py` for your specific experiment.
+Modify the config path and checkpoint name in `tester.py` for your specific experiment.

 ## 🎯 Training